monsoonmaelstrom/book2/book2.md

 I look at Alex.

 “Yeah.
-Maybe,” he says with a shrug.
+Maybe,” he responds with a shrug.

 I know Alex is of the opinion that what’s done is done, but I’m finding that a little less easy to accept.

 “Neither of us wanted to leave either of you with him.
 Is that what you want to hear me say?”
-Davy asks.
+Davy questions.

 “No. I want you to say you know how to fix her!”

-“Well, I don’t,” Davy says, dropping his head to hands and burrowing his fingers into his hair, sounding exhausted.
+“Well, I don’t,” Davy replies, dropping his head to his hands and burrowing his fingers into his hair, sounding exhausted.
 “I have no gods damned idea what she did and I have no fucking idea how to fix it.
 I’ve been trying to work it out for the past three days, Liam. *You’re* the one who can feel her magic the best.
-You’re the one who’s *bound* to her, so why don’t you stop shouting at me and start trying to help me figure out how to fix it!” he tells me acerbically, matching my anger and reflecting it back at me.
+You’re the one who’s *bound* to her, so why don’t you stop shouting at me and start trying to help me figure out how to fix it!” he rebukes acerbically, matching my anger and reflecting it back at me.
 “Whatever she did, she thought it was survivable—*fixable*—or she wouldn’t have done it.”

-“He has a point,” Alex says.
+“He has a point,” Alex informs me.

 “A good one,” Gavin agrees.